 I was just listening to some audio by Ajahn Nyanadhammo, once the abbot of Wat Pah Nanachat.
 You can hear it at the link below.
-He was talking about being at a cave monastery and sitting meditation in a cave one time when a 4 meter king cobra entered the cave and came up onto his lap.
+He was talking about being at a cave monastery and sitting meditation in a cave one time when a 4-meter king cobra entered the cave and came up onto his lap.
 He said he the cobra was close to his face and hissing.
 He could see the white circles on the hood of the cobra.
 He realized that it could spit venom, and he jumped up all in one motion, up onto the bamboo bed in the cave.

-There’s just a few things about this…
+There are just a few things about this…

 1. King cobras do not hiss.
 If you are within an inch or so you can hear its breath, there is never an audible hiss.